ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 How can this be achieved?

 - A. Create hourly snapshots of the production RDS DB instance.
-- B. Create a Multi-AZ RDS Read Replica of the production RDS DB instance.
+- ==B. Create a Multi-AZ RDS Read Replica of the production RDS DB instance.==
 - C. Create multiple RDS Read Replicas of the production RDS DB instance.
 Place the Read Replicas in an Auto Scaling group.
 - D. Create a Single-AZ RDS Read Replica of the production RDS DB instance.
 Create a second Single-AZ RDS Read Replica from the replica.